INSA Internship Program

 The ideal candidate would have:

 - Ability to commit to at least two consecutive semesters*

 - Administrative experience and strong customer service skills

 - Demonstrable project management or event planning experience

 - Strong writing and editing skills and the ability to write for a variety of audiences

 - Strong sense of organization and close attention to detail

-This is a paid hourly position.
+This is a paid hourly position of $13/hour.
 INSA cooperates enthusiastically with universities and career services offices that allow students to receive academic credit or other arranged compensation for their efforts.